msujaws/Cheevos/README.md

 * famfamfam silk icons
 * mfayaz on deviantART for the hand-drawn Firefox logo on the Cheevo page <http://mfayaz.deviantart.com/art/FreeHand-ColorStroked-icon-pac-117362788>
 * Gozala on github for the jetpack-protocol library <https://github.com/Gozala/jetpack-protocol>
+* Erik Vold on github for the toolbarbutton-jplib library <https://github.com/voldsoftware/toolbarbutton-jplib>